Three phases of academic excellence.

 - Movement and Wellbeing

-These school years cover a period of significant personal change and growth, when students develop a heightened awareness of the self – physically, emotionally, intellectually and ethically.
-The MYP is specially designed to match this dynamic period of social, emotional and cognitive growth that the students are going through.
-Developing an international mindset and cultural awareness are key features throughout this programme.
-As students grasp complex new concepts, knowledge and skills, this is essential for them to make sense of their place in the world.
+These school years overlap with a period of significant personal growth when students begin developing a heightened awareness of the self – physically, emotionally, intellectually and ethically.
+Our curriculum is specially designed for this dynamic period and mirrors the social, emotional and cognitive growth that the students go through.
+As students grasp complex new concepts, knowledge and skills – they are also empowered to learn about themselves and make sense of their place in the world.

 Focusing on the big picture.